 Here’s a quick list of things you can do to prepare for your one-on-one meetings:

 1 Collaborate on a meeting agenda

-Use a shared document or a one-on-one meeting app like Fellow to prepare a list of talking points ahead of time so you know what you need to do to prepare.
+Use a shared document or a one-on-one meeting tool like Fellow to prepare a list of talking points ahead of time so you know what you need to do to prepare.
 With Fellow, you can send meeting reminders to your direct reports to fill out the agenda and get some time back in your day with automations!

 It’s hard to come up with talking points 10 minutes before your meeting.
 That’s why I add talking points to my meeting agenda as they come to mind (whenever I see something I should address with my boss or randomly remember something we should discuss).

 3 Create a recurring template

 My manager and I use the meeting templates in Fellow to guide our conversations.
 Our template usually includes sections like “priorities”, “learnings”, and “things I would like help with”.